Master of Science

 Department of Global Business and Enterprise

-Develop your global business knowledge with a contemporary and engaging course of study at Magee Campus.
+Develop your global business knowledge and digital literacy at your convenience!

 The MSc International Business aims to allow students to acquire mastery of both the macro and micro contexts of international business, and is designed to enable students to acquire, develop, and integrate international business theory, and develop the skills to then apply this in terms of international business practice.
 The Masters dissertation provides the opportunity to conceive, design and implement satisfactorily a substantial research project within the broad subject area of international business.

 The course is offered on both a full-time and part-time basis at the Magee campus, and as such it attracts a variety of students with different educational needs: business studies graduates wishing to pursue a career in international business, mature students wishing to improve career options and develop expertise, and business practitioners wishing to acquire the knowledge, skills and tools necessary to enable them to compete in a rapidly developing and constantly evolving global business environment.
 In recent years the course has also attracted growing numbers of EU and international students keen to pursue careers in this field.

 This programme will enable students to acquire a knowledge and understanding of the political, social and cultural aspects of different trade blocs, particularly the European Union, Asia and the USA.

 This on-line programme is designed to provide a coherent academic progression for students who will explore the overall environment in which international business takes place.
 Core management techniques are analysed from varying perspectives to understand their application on an international scale.